 Consensus-building

-political and economic issue for the last three regimes in Ethiopia, including the current Prosperity Party.
-Ethiopia is extreme in its application of ethno-federalism, as the Ethiopian constitution not only privileges the majority ethnic/endogenous groups within regions but also grants priority to ethnic representatives of the majority groups over the central government in the administration and control of regions.
+Ethiopia’s relationship with ethnofederalism – that is, the need to balance the rights of Ethiopia’s ethnic groups while simultaneously constructing a unitary national identity with a consensus on political direction – continues to be the main political issue for Ethiopia’s political elite.
+Ethiopia is extreme in its application of ethnofederalism.
+The Ethiopian constitution not only privileges majority ethnic/endogenous groups within regions, but also grants priority to ethnic representatives of majority groups over the central government with regard to the power to administer and control regions.

 Consensus on goals